Lay-Z-Spa FAQ

 2. Water Testing and Daily Adjusting of Chlorine and PH Levels

 It is essential to test the water every time before getting in.
 Chemicals will still get used up and will be constantly changing, even if you haven't used the hot tub.
-We recommend testing the water 1-2 hours before you plan to use it to give you time to make any chemical adjustments if required.
+We recommend testing the water at least 1-2 hours before you plan to use it to give you time to make any chemical adjustments if required.

 When it comes to water testing, we recommend using Clearwater Dip Test Strips to quickly and accurately assess your hot tub's water conditions and make adjustments to the chemical levels as required: